-In Spring-Summer 2015, Dr. Matías Fontenla, Associate Professor in the UNM Department of Economics and Associate Director of Academic Programs at the LAII, will once again lead a group of students abroad as part of a course on "Sustainable Development in Nicaragua."
-Priority consideration will be given to applications received by December 15, 2014.
+In Spring-Summer 2014, Dr. Matías Fontenla, Associate Professor in the UNM Department of Economics and faculty affiliate with the LAII, will once again lead a group of students abroad as part of a course on "Sustainable Development in Nicaragua."
+Students interested in participating should apply by December 6, 2013, for priority consideration.

 The program explores the economics of development in Nicaragua, the poorest Spanish-speaking country in the Western Hemisphere.
 Nicaragua is a country blessed with majestic landscapes, beautiful beaches, quaint colonial cities, and an abundance of natural resources.
 Yet, throughout its history, the country has suffered severe underdevelopment.
 This paradox provides a fitting point of departure for the program, which explores sustainable solutions to failed development in Central America.
 The course focuses on the three main aspects of economic development: income, education, and health.
 Students also explore the social, economic and political variables that underpin poverty and deep social inequalities in the country; and most importantly, they explore solutions to these problems.

 The class initially meets on the UNM campus six times in March and April.
 These meetings lay the foundations for the course, with Fontenla developing the theoretical framework of Economic Development, reviewing assigned readings, and covering trip logistics.